 The IRS does.
 Each depreciable asset gets placed into an asset class, and each asset class has a useful life (also called a recovery period) associated with it.

 Asset classes, recovery periods, and instructions can be found in Appendix B, which starts on page 98, of IRS Publication 946, How to Depreciate Property.
-You'll notice this publication is labeled 2017, but the IRS has provided updates for 2018 and this is the guide to use.
+Even though this publication is labeled 2018 the IRS has provided updates for 2019 and this is the guide to use.